Canada–Israel relations: Diplomatic relations in the 20th century

-Canada's support for Israel received strong public endorsement during the Gulf War, during which Iraqi missiles were fired into Israel from occupied Kuwait.
+During Brian Mulroney's time in office, Canada's support for Israel received strong public endorsement during the Gulf War, during which Iraqi missiles were fired into Israel from occupied Kuwait.
 Canadian forces were part of the United States-led coalition against Ba'athist Iraq during this time.

 In the multilateral negotiations that took place after the 1991 Madrid Conference, Canada agreed to head the multilateral working group on Palestinian refugee issues.
 Although a number of meetings were held and different options were discussed, no agreements were reached.
 In 1995, the multilateral talks reached an impasse.

-With the election of Stephen Harper's government in 2006, the relationship between Canada and Israel strengthened considerably.
+Since 1995 Palestine has had a diplomatic delegation, Palestinian General Delegation to Canada, in Ottawa.
+This flowed from the decision of the Jean Chretien government in support of the Oslo Accords.

+Diplomatic relations in the 21st century

 The Harper government played a direct role in forming policy for the region, seeking to adjust the positions to be in conformity with the principles of the Conservative majority.
 Consequently, diplomats who promoted anti-Israel or Arabist policies lost influence.

 As anti-Israel political movements spread to Canada, including at university campuses through events such as Israeli Apartheid Week (IAW), Canadian government officials and members of parliament from different parties expressed opposition.
 In 2010, Conservative MP Tim Uppal introduced a motion in the Canadian House of Commons that condemned IAW "for seeking to delegitimize the State of Israel by equating it with the racist South African apartheid regime."
 NDP and Bloc Québécois members refused to agree to its unanimous passage.
 The Bloc submitted its own motion, which also criticised use of the word "apartheid" but added a clause, stating not every criticism of Israel is anti-Semitic.
 The result was that all parties, with the exception of some NDP members, denounced Israeli Apartheid Week.

-On April 29, 2009, to mark the 61st anniversary of the State of Israel, PM Stephen Harper said "We count ourselves among Israel's closest partners.
-Since its founding in 1948, Canada has supported Israel and its right to live in peace and security with its neighbours.
+On 29 April 2009, to mark the 61st anniversary of the State of Israel, PM Stephen Harper said "We count ourselves among Israel's closest partners.
+Since its founding, Canada has supported Israel and its right to live in peace and security with its neighbours.
 We value this relationship and look forward to continued friendship and collaboration."

-In a magazine interview published February 12, 2010, Environment Minister Peter Kent said: "Prime Minister Harper has made it quite clear for some time now and has regularly stated that an attack on Israel would be considered an attack on Canada."
+In a magazine interview published 12 February 2010, Environment Minister Peter Kent said: "Prime Minister Harper has made it quite clear for some time now and has regularly stated that an attack on Israel would be considered an attack on Canada."

-In 2013, Vivian Bercovici from Toronto was appointed as the Canadian Ambassador to Israel, and she served until June 2016.